Prepare for a career in Nursing

 - Residing in LCC Service District: 1 point for current LCC students or applicants residing in Cowlitz or Wahkiakum Counties.
 Consideration will also be given to applicants residing in Rainier, OR, and surrounding areas.

 - Multilingual: 1 point for proficiency in a language other than English.
 No verification (testing) is needed for applicants who are proficient in utilization of English as well as their native (first) language.
-For applicants who would like to verify by exam that they are proficient in a language other then English, the Avant STAMP 4S is available to take remotely through the LCC Testing Center.
+For applicants who would like to verify by exam that they are proficient in a language other than English, the Avant STAMP 4S is available to take remotely through the LCC Testing Center.

 - Support Courses: 1 point each (4 points maximum) for successful completion of co-requisite support courses completed prior to nursing program admission with a grade of C or better.